Thinkwise/docs/docs/platform_overview.md

 #### Development

 Code templates are written according to the design specifications.
 This is the only component that is actually programmed.
-Templates are woven into the correct position in the business logic layer based on the definitions in the model.
+Templates are woven into the correct position in the business logic layer, based on the definitions in the model.

 ![](assets/overview/logic_concepts.jpg)
 *Architecture of the programmed business logic*

 #### Testing

-The programmed templates can be tested automatically with test cases that are stored in the Software Factory.
-A test case can be created in three ways:
+The programmed templates can be tested automatically with unit tests and process tests, that are stored in the Software Factory.

+Unit tests can be used to test individual business rules.
+Any data that is required for a unit test (mock data) can be specified as part of the unit test.

+Process tests are used to test processes in the context of a user.
+Process tests can be created in three ways:

 1. Recorded via the GUI.
-2. Input via the Software Factory.
+2. Modelled via the Software Factory.
 3. Automatically derived from the existing model.

-A test case is linked to the templates that are then used for testing.
-Checks are included in a test case to examine whether the templates work correctly.
-It can also be easily checked whether each template appears in at least one test case.

-A test case can subsequently be executed automatically and the test results stored in the Software Factory.
+Process tests are executed by the GUI and the test results stored in the Software Factory.

 ![](assets/overview/test_case_recorder.jpg)
 *Recording test cases via the GUI*